1391819/financial-researcher/README.md

 <div align="justify">

+This project aims to provide a comprehensive solution for financial analysis by leveraging various tools and technologies.
+It combines data scraping, natural language processing, sentiment analysis, and stock trend forecasting to offer valuable insights for stock and crypto investments.

 ## Features
 - Scrape, auto summarise and calculate sentiment for stock and crypto news
 - A simple dashboard for stock trend forecasting and analysis